skttl/umbraco-fulltextsearch8/README.md

 ### Installation
 > *Note:* Full Text Search has been developed against **Umbraco v8.1.0** and will support that version and above.

 Full Text Search can be installed from either Our Umbraco package repository, NuGet, or build manually from the source-code.
+Remember to enable the full text search rendering/indexing in web.config.
+See developers guide for more information.

 #### Our Umbraco package repository